boonemiller/Ray-Tracer/README.md

 ### Naive Denoising using Historical Pixel Data

 I attempted to denoise my ray traced scene by using historical pixel data.
 I ray trace the scene 60 times, and each time we render the frame, we look at an individual pixels history.
 If the pixel contained noise in an old frame but a good value in the new frame, we take the good value.
 I do this by simply taking the max of an old frame and the new frame.
 I can do this because all of our noise values are black, or (0,0,0) rbg and any good frame would be greater than those values.

 ![alt text](https://raw.githubusercontent.com/boonemiller/Ray-Tracer/master/RayTracer/denoised.bmp)

+The scene above is rendered using 4 samples per pixel and using historical pixel data to denoise the scene.
+It appears to have less noise than the 16 samples per pixel render in the Random Sample Anti-Aliasing section.